CDCgov/phdi-azure/docs/execution-guide.md

 ## Set Up: User requirements
 First, please confirm that you meet the following user requirements:
-1. Access to an Azure resource group where the starter kit has been deployed.
-Access must include the following roles:
+1. Access to an Azure resource group where the starter kit has been deployed and the following roles:
     - `Storage Blob Data Contributor` on the PHI storage account
     - `FHIR Data Contributor` on the FHIR server
 2. All of the files in the [sample-data/](../sample-data/) directory have been downloaded to your computer.